How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 |---|---|---|---|

-| Hard Skills | Technical, measurable abilities learned through training or education | ✅ Parsed precisely.
-Must match job description keywords exactly. | Python, SQL, Project Management, Data Analysis, AutoCAD |
+| Hard Skills | Technical, measurable abilities from training or education | Parsed precisely.
+Must match JD keywords exactly. | Python, SQL, Project Management, Data Analysis, AutoCAD |

-| Soft Skills | Interpersonal traits and behavioral characteristics | ⚠️ Mostly ignored by ATS.
-Valued by human recruiters later. | Leadership, Communication, Problem-Solving, Adaptability |
+| Soft Skills | Interpersonal traits and behavioral characteristics | Mostly ignored by ATS.
+Valued by human recruiters. | Leadership, Communication, Problem-Solving, Adaptability |

-| Technical Skills | Industry-specific tools, software, and methodologies | ✅ High priority for ATS matching.
-Include versions and certifications. | AWS (Certified), Salesforce, Tableau, SAP, Google Analytics |
+| Technical Skills | Industry-specific tools, software, and methodologies | High priority for ATS matching.
+Include versions. | AWS (Certified), Salesforce, Tableau, SAP, Google Analytics |

-| Transferable Skills | Skills that apply across different industries and roles | ✅ Moderate priority.
-Useful for career changers especially. | Team Management, Budgeting, Client Relations, Strategic Planning |
+| Transferable Skills | Skills that cross industries and roles | Moderate priority.
+Gold for career changers. | Team Management, Budgeting, Client Relations, Strategic Planning |

 Where to Place Skills on Your Resume (The 2026 Rulebook)